airblade/voom/README.md

 ## What About Plugins I'm Hacking On?

 If you're working on a plugin, you don't want to install it from GitHub; you want to use your local copy.
 To do this, manually symlink your plugin into `bundle/`.
-There's no need to add it to `repos`.
+There's no need to add it to `plugins`.
 E.g.

 ```sh
 $ ln -nfs ~/code/src/vim-newhotness ~/dotvim/bundle/vim-newhotness